What is a Stress Risk Assessment?

-The UK Health and Safety Executive (HSE) reports that work-related stress, depression or anxiety accounts for 44% of all work-related ill health across Great Britain.
+According to the U.K. Health and Safety Executive (HSE), work-related stress, depression, or anxiety accounts for 51% of all work-related ill health across Great Britain.
 Occupations most affected remain in the health and public sectors.
 The primary contributing factors that are considered stressful include aspects such as workload, lack of managerial support and organizational change.

 How to Effectively Perform a Stress Risk Assessment